13 Transforming data

 Sean C. Anderson (2014)

 The pipe operator from the magrittr package (Bache & Wickham, 2022) is a simple tool for data manipulation.
-Essentially, the so-called pipe operator %>% allows chaining commands in which the current result is passed to the next command (from left to right).
-With such forward pipes, a sequence of simple commands can be chained into a powerful compound command.
-This will be particularly useful when transforming tables with dplyr (in Section 13.3) and tidyr (in Section 14.2 of Chapter 14).
-However, we first emphasize that the pipe is also an interesting tool in itself.
+Essentially, its so-called pipe operator %>% allows chaining commands in which the current result is passed to the next command (from left to right).
+With such forward pipes, a sequence of simple commands can be chained into a compound command.

-13.2.1 Uses of pipes
+13.2.1 Using pipes

-Figure 13.1: Ceci est un pipe: %>%.
+Figure 13.1: Ceci est un pipe: %>% (from magrittr).
+In base R, |> represents a pipe operator.

 In R, the pipe is an operator that allows re-writing a nested call to multiple functions as a chain of individual functions.
 Historically, the native forward pipe operator |> of base R (introduced in R version 4.1.0, published on 2021-05-18) was preceded by the %>% operator of the magrittr package (Bache & Wickham, 2022).
-Despite some differences, both pipes allow turning a nested expression of function calls into a sequence of processing steps that is easier to understand and avoids the need for saving intermediate results.
-In the following, we will use the %>% operator of magrittr, but most examples would also work for the native pipe operator |>.
+Despite some differences, both pipes allow turning a nested expression of function calls into a linear sequence of simple processing steps.
+This sequence is easier to understand and avoids the need for saving intermediate results.

 Basic usage